clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

   Issuer CN=Federal Bridge CA 2016,OU=FPKI,O=U.S. Government,C=US serial# 0x03F42   status GOOD
    ```

-**XML file should be here acc. to AIA Crawler Results webpage order**<!--XML format output file should be here, based on order on FPKI Crawler (AIA Crawler Results) webpage shows this precedes CSV file.-->

-### 3. Certificates with AIA Information (_allcertsfoundaturi.xml_) <!--This XML file is listed on the AIA Crawler webpage before the allcerts.csv file below.-->
+### 3. Certificates with AIA Information (_allcertsfoundaturi.xml_) <!--Moved this paragraph to here to follow the same file order as given on the Crawler webpage.-->

 The _allcertsfoundaturi.xml_ file lists all AIA URLs in XML format.
 Extraction errors are also included.